pydoit/doit/doc/tasks.rst

 that generates the task.
 For example a `def task_hello` would create a task named ``hello``.

-It is possible to explicit set a task name with the parameter ``basename``.
+It is possible to explicitly set a task name with the parameter ``basename``.

 .. literalinclude:: tutorial/task_name.py